raehasandalwala/XBlock-Development-IITBX/README.md

-# edX-Platform-Development
+# XBlock-Development-IITBX
-All work reltated to edX Platform Development, especially Xblocks.
+All work reltated to Xblocks.